“Even in this shitty state, dead men make the news if they die right.”

 He tries to deliver the batshit crazy truth of things as calmly as possible.

 Save for the intermittent flickering of the overhead lights, the abandoned hospital corridors are almost pitch black.
-Some part of Amelie is instinctively wary.
 Things could lurk in those shadows.
 Things like the horrible noises drawing steadily closer.

-Amelie: Even without sensation in her feet or any sound to Em’s footsteps, Amelie watches Em’s back.
+Support: Even without sensation in her feet or any sound to Em’s footsteps, Amelie watches Em’s back.
 She follows his movements like a dance, stepping where he steps and keeping her mouth shut.
-It helps not to have a pounding heart.

 GM: They clear the stairs.
 Another corridor stretches before them.
 They run.
 They take several turns.
 They keep running.
 They duck into a side room.